6 min read

 The trade-offs, honestly

 I'm not going to pretend local matches frontier cloud.
-It doesn't, in 2026.
+It doesn't, not in 2026.
 The honest gap:

-- Tool use is flakier.
-Open models do function calling, but not as reliably as closed frontier models.
-Some agentic loops fail in ways that just don't happen on Claude or GPT-5.
+• Tool use is flakier.
+Open models do function calling, just not as reliably as the closed frontier ones.
+Some agentic loops fail in ways that simply don't happen on Claude or GPT-5.

-But: none of that argues against running local.
-It argues for being honest about which jobs you give it.
+But none of that argues against running local.
+It argues for being honest about which jobs you hand it.
 Use a local 3B for autocomplete and drafting.
-Use a local 7B–14B for code generation and chat.
-Use a cloud frontier model for the few hard reasoning jobs that genuinely need it.
-Most workloads land in the first two categories.
+Use a local 7B to 14B for code generation and chat.
+Save a cloud frontier model for the few hard reasoning jobs that genuinely need it.
+Most of your workload lands in the first two buckets.

 A working production system probably has both.
-The question is which task gets which engine.
+The real question is which task gets which engine.
 Most engineers default to "everything cloud" because that's where they started.
-Once you have a local LLM running for five minutes a day, the calculus changes.
+Run a local LLM for five minutes a day and the calculus changes.

 What this series will cover